-Lindsay Pineda, Senior Implementation Consultant, Unicon, Inc.
+Lindsay Pineda, Senior Project Manager, Unicon, Inc.

 Patrick Lynch, Teaching Enhancement Adviser, University of Hull

 What organizational challenges have you identified at your institution in regards to implementing learning analytics?
-Do you wonder if they are they similar to those of other institutions?
+Do you wonder if they are similar to those of other institutions?
 Do you worry that you are alone in facing those challenges?
-We are here to assure you that, not only are you not alone, but that those challenges can be overcome.
+We are here to assure you that not only are you not alone, but that those challenges can be overcome.

 In March 2017, the first installment of the "Trends Unpacked" series was posted.
 The article focused on the first two organizational trends Patrick and I observed while onsite at several institutions in the UK.
 In today's article, we will expand upon the next three organizational challenges and trends discussed in the original article, "Learning Analytics Adoption and Implementation Trends: Identifying Organizational and Technical Patterns."
 We will also offer potential solutions and recommendations to solve these challenges, based on institutional feedback.

 This article will focus on the below aspects of organizational challenges and trends:

 - Organizational infrastructure

 - Policy, process, and practice management

 - Ease of integration within the existing organizational structure